Photo: Sarita Pariyar

 After taking a moment’s rest, she talks of the jungle, of the heart.

 ‘People are afraid of the jungle – I am afraid of the home.
-So many daughters-in-law say they prefer housework over the hardship of going to the jingle.
+So many daughters-in-law say they prefer housework over the hardship of going to the jungle.
 I prefer to work in the jungle.
 I can talk, I can laugh – I can even cry.’

 She has a strange affinity for the jungle.
 Going to the jungle was a compulsion, but also a hobby.
 To go into the jungle was to be liberated.
 She would sing with abandon.